kfoolable/web-ad/README.md

 # Trialfact Assessment 1

-An functional mock web-ad to assess people who can qualify for Trialfacts medical trials.
+A functional mock web-ad to assess people who can qualify for Trialfacts medical trials.